Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP THREE: Add the dry ingredients to the wet ingredients and stir to combine.

-chocolate crinkle cookies process shot of before and after ingredients are mixed in a clear mixing bowl
+before and after dry ingredients and wet ingredients are mixed in a clear mixing bowl

 STEP FOUR: Cover the bowl with plastic wrap and place it in the refrigerator for at least one hour.

-PRO TIP: Letting your cookie dough chill for at least one hour will help to prevent your cookies from spreading too much when baking and becoming flat.
+Letting your cookie dough chill for at least one hour will help to prevent your cookies from spreading too much and becoming flat when baking.

-STEP FIVE: Preheat the oven to 350 degrees and line a baking sheet with a silpat liner, or parchment paper.
+STEP FIVE: Preheat the oven to 350°F and line a baking sheet with a silicone mat or parchment paper.

 STEP SIX: Remove the cookie dough from the fridge.
-Using a one-tablespoon sized cookie scoop, form balls that are one tbsp in size.
+Scoop cookie dough balls using a one-tablespoon cookie scoop.

-PRO TIP: You can use your hands to roll the cookie dough balls but I have found this to be a very messy process.
-Chocolate ends up all over your hands and everything you touch.
-I like to use a small cookie scoop instead.
-There is no need to roll these cookies into perfect balls.
+You can use your hands to roll the cookie dough balls, but I have found this to be a very messy process.

 STEP SEVEN Drop the cookie dough balls into a small bowl filled with ½ cup of powdered sugar.
 Roll the balls to ensure all sides are covered.

-STEP EIGHT: Place each ball on the baking sheet, evenly spaced apart.
-These cookies won’t spread much so you can space them about an inch apart.
+STEP EIGHT: Place each ball on the cookie sheet, evenly spaced.
+These cookies won’t spread much, so you can space them about an inch apart.

-STEP TEN: Remove the baking sheet from the oven and let cool for 2 to 3 minutes before moving the cookies to a wire cooling rack.
+STEP TEN: Remove the baking sheet from the oven and let cool for two to three minutes before moving the cookies to a wire rack.

-IN THE FREEZER: Once placed into an airtight container, you can also pop the cookies in the freezer for up to 3 months.
+IN THE FREEZER: Once placed into an airtight container, you can also pop these chocolate crinkles in the freezer for up to three months.

 chocolate crinkle cookies lined up on a silver tray

-Chocolate crinkle cookies are a beautiful cookie that may look like you slaved away in the kitchen for hours.
-In reality, they are as easy as mixing up your dough, rolling them in powdered sugar, and watching the magic happen as they bake.
-These chewy chocolate cookies are the perfect item for holiday gatherings and cookie exchanges.
+Chocolate crinkle cookies look like you slaved away in the kitchen for hours.
+In reality, they are as easy as mixing up your dough, rolling it in the powdered sugar coating, and watching the magic happen as they bake.

 get digital lazy cookbooks